What it actually addresses

 The scope is broader than couples.
 Relationship counselling is relevant for:

-• Couples navigating recurring conflict, growing distance, trust ruptures, or significant life transitions
+Navigating recurring conflict, growing distance, trust ruptures, or significant life transitions.

-• Individuals who notice the same patterns repeating across different relationships and want to understand why
+Who notice the same patterns repeating across different relationships and want to understand why.

-• Families dealing with communication breakdown, unspoken dynamics, or the emotional fallout of shared events
+Dealing with communication breakdown, unspoken dynamics, or the emotional fallout of shared events.

 The emotional roots beneath conflict